HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	Format of the lut_habitat_class table

-Setting the **local** flag of a Habitat Class to 'False' (zero) in the 'lut_habitat_class' table will stop it appearing in the 'Habitat Class' drop-down list in the IHS tab of the main window and in the 'Habitat Class' drop-down list in the Sources tab.
+Setting the **local** flag of a Habitat Class to 'False' (zero) in the 'lut_habitat_class' table will stop it appearing in the 'Habitat Class' drop-down list in the Habitats tab of the main window and in the 'Habitat Class' drop-down list in the Sources tab.
 This enables entire habitat classes that are not used by the organisation to be hidden to keep the drop-down list as short as possible.

 .. note::
-	Only Habitat Classes that are indirectly referenced by records in the 'lut_habitat_type_ihs_habitat' translation table (by referencing one or more **code_habitat_type** values that relate to a **habitat_class_code** in the 'lut_habitat_types' table and subsequently a Habitat Class **code** in the 'lut_habitat_class' table) will appear in the 'Habitat Class' drop-down list in the IHS tab of the main window, even if the **is_local** flag in the 'lut_habitat_type' table is set to 'True' (minus one).
+	Only Habitat Classes that are indirectly referenced by records in the 'lut_habitat_type_ihs_habitat' translation table (by referencing one or more **code_habitat_type** values that relate to a **habitat_class_code** in the 'lut_habitat_types' table and subsequently a Habitat Class **code** in the 'lut_habitat_class' table) will appear in the 'Habitat Class' drop-down list in the Habitats tab of the main window, even if the **is_local** flag in the 'lut_habitat_type' table is set to 'True' (minus one).
 This is because the 'lut_habitat_type_ihs_habitat' table controls the cross-reference between different Habitat Classes/Types and IHS Habitats.

+.. raw:: latex

+	\newpage

 .. index::
 	single: Configuration; Habitat Type